-Fast-fashion now becomes supersized fashion too.
+Fast-fashion now becomes a supersized fashion too.
 How?
 By going 63,000 square feet big!
 And for 25 whole years!
 H&M is doing all this and more.
-It is launching its largest ever outpost on Broadway.
+It is launching its largest-ever outpost on Broadway.
 “Our strategy when choosing a location is to open where there is a customer base and the best business conditions,” said an H&M spokesman.
-The 34th street corner cost the budget brand a big sum of $1,200 a square foot in rent too.
-But it would more than make up for it in sales from not just women’s wear and men’s but also sport, maternity, children’s wear, accessories, plus sizes and cosmetic collections.
+The 34th street corner costs the budget brand a big sum of $1,200 a square foot in rent too.
+But it would more than makeup for it in sales from not just women’s wear and men’s but also sport, maternity, children’s wear, accessories, plus sizes, and cosmetic collections.
 After H&M’s earlier admission, “one of our priorities is to look for locations where we can open a full concept store,” the four-level flagship will house home furnishings as well leaving no line out, making it the fashion giant’s first all-assortment settlement.

 A new 57,000 square foot unit is also set to open on Fifth Avenue and 48th Street, and another 42,500 square foot store at 4 Times Square will appear by the end of 2013 leaving fashionable fans with the ultimate H&M-wish-fulfillment.